srvk/eesen-transcriber/USERGUIDE.md

 ### Producing Phone Error Rates

-Another script is provided that builds on the results of the above step.
-Given an input audio, plain text file containing words, produce a phonetic transcription and compute phone error rate of the audio as it relates to the text file as "gold standard"
+Another script is provided that builds on the results of the above.
+Given plain text containing words, and an audio (or video) file, produce a phonetic transcription and compute phone error rate of the audio as it relates to the text file as though the text were a "gold standard"
 This works best if the text and the audio are not very long; perhaps a half dozen utterances.
-To run, give a command line like (assuming the sample text and audio provided with Eesen transcriber):
+To run, from outside the VM in the folder where you started it with `vagrant up`, give a command line like (using the sample text and audio provided with Eesen transcriber):
 ```
-./speech2per.sh /vagrant/test2.txt /vagrant/test2.mp3
+vagrant ssh -c "speech2per.sh /vagrant/test2.txt /vagrant/test2.mp3"
 ```
 This will produce several results.
-  * In the output directory, with file extension `.phon.sys`: phone error rate score
+  * In the `build/output` directory, with file extension `.phon.sys`: phone error rate score
   ```
   %PER 11.19 [ 16 / 143, 4 ins, 4 del, 8 sub ]
   %SER 100.00 [ 1 / 1 ]